phillipemoreira/MEANSample/README.md

 ## How to run it:

-- Open NodeJS commandPompt and navigate to 'MEANSample\app'
+- Open NodeJS commandPompt and navigate to 'MEANSample\contact-list\app'
 - Run: 'npm install'
 - Run: 'npm start'